1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ## Z-Axis
 The z-axis is driven by two lead screws which are connected to each other with a timingbelt at the very top.
 Both lead screws are attached and driven by z-axis motors.
-The following picture shows the upper part where you can see the the top bearing blocks both lead screws rest in, the pulleys and the timing belt which connects both lead screws.
+The following picture shows the upper part where you can see the the top bearing blocks both lead screws rest in, the pulleys and the timing belt which connects both lead screws (the picture shows the setup of a Kobra 2 **Pro**, but it's the same principle at the Max).

 ![Timing belt](../assets/images/axes_K2Pro_timing-belt_web.jpg)

-The lead screws have 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts and have a length of ???mm.
+The lead screws have 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts and have a length of ~600-610mm.
 At the bottom part of the lead screw there's a 10mm long unthreaded part and at the top this part is 20mm long, the outer diameter of these shafts is 5mm.

 The rods are mounted to the 5mm shaft of the motor by a rigid coupler at the bottom.